Adambell97/Adambell97/README.md

 - 👋 Hi all, I’m finally making use of Github for a change.
 Yay!!
-- 👀 I’m interested in Web3, Python, Automation and coding in general.
+- 👀 I’m a front-end developer.
+HTML5, CSS, JavaScript, React.js, Next.js, SQL.
-- 🌱 I’m currently learning Next.js, web3.js and solidity.
+- 🌱 I’m always learning.

 - 📫 How to reach me, visit www.adambellstedt.com for futher detail.
+- Or simply email me adambellstedt@gmail.com